Chapter247IND/typescript-test-task/server/Readme.md

 ## Running test

-Make sure the api is running.
+Make sure the api is running with `npm run dev`.

 ```
 npm run test